vinicius98s/oh-my-gc/README.md

 # Oh My GC

-**Oh My GC** is an intelligent tracker for Grand Chase that automates character discovery, dungeon tracking, and performance monitoring.
+**Oh My GC** is an intelligent tracker for Grand Chase that automates character discovery and dungeon tracking.
 Built to help players optimize their gameplay by tracking runs, characters, and statistics automatically.

 ## Features